Miller Grove Independent School District

 Miller Grove Independent School District is a public school district located in the unincorporated community of Miller Grove, in southwestern Hopkins County, Texas, United States.
 It extends into a small portion of Rains County.

+In 2009, the school district was rated "academically acceptable" by the Texas Education Agency (TEA).
+However, TEA rated the school district "A" on a scale from A to F for the 2021-2022 academic year.

+Schools

 Miller Grove ISD operates two schools: